 Students will be working with an enthusiastic group of over-qualified and underpaid individuals who are committed to their work and the organization.
 There are currently twelve full-time staff members, including three attorneys, who work with numerous volunteers.

 Students are encouraged to seek grants or fellowships from public interest fellowship funds through their law school or other funders.
 Arrangements can also be made with the student’s law school for work/study stipends.
 Some summer students have received law school credit for their work.
 Unfortunately, the ACLU of Colorado must rely on students’ ability to obtain their own funding for the internship.

 The ACLU prefers students who will have completed two years of law school, have a demonstrated interest in civil rights, civil liberties and social justice, and possess excellent writing, communication and organizational skills.
 Exceptional first-year students are also encouraged to apply.
 The ACLU is an equal opportunity/affirmative action employer and encourages applications from women, people of color, persons with disabilities, and lesbian, gay, bisexual, and transgender individuals.

 Applications for summer clerk positions are accepted on a rolling basis and will be reviewed until the internships are filled.
 Interested applicants for the summer clerk positions are encouraged to submit their applications no later than January 15th, and supplement their application with fall semester grades when they become available.

-Students interested in spending a summer or a semester with the ACLU of Colorado should send a cover letter, resume, transcript, list of three references (with email and phone number contact information), and short writing sample (5-10 pages).
-Applications can be sent by email to ACLU of Colorado Legal Assistant Jessica Howard at firstname.lastname@example.org, with “Law Student Internship” in the subject line.
+Students interested in spending a summer working with the ACLU of Colorado should send a cover letter explaining your interest in the ACLU and your personal connection, if any, to our mission, a resume, transcript, list of three references (with email and phone number contact information), and short writing sample (5-10 pages).
+Applications can be sent by email to ACLU of Colorado Paralegal Nicole Loy at email@example.com, with “Law Student Internship” in the subject line.
 Applications may also be sent by mail to: